PhysicsJake/PhysicsJake-Data-Graphics/reports/correspondence.md

 No graph today :(.

 Data carpentry issues.
 Please try and see me during office hours so we can fix these issues early.
 Also, please work on the tutorials to get the practice you need.

 **JS** Figured out data carpentry issues,

-produced coorelation graph, showing the cost of fighting smoking related diseases, and how the higher effective mortality from smoking causes strain on the healthcare system.
+produced correlation graph, showing the cost of fighting smoking related diseases, and how the higher effective mortality from smoking causes strain on the healthcare system.

 ### 2019-04-05